Injured in a slip, trip and fall accident in Albany?

 - Listen to the doctor.
 No matter how tempted you might be to disregard the doctor’s orders, don’t.
 It’s their job to make sure you feel better, but it’s also your job to take the necessary time off for recovery should the doctor tell you to do so.
 By following your doctor’s instructions, you’ll be better off and be able to return to work quicker.

-Common causes of slip and falls
+Common causes of trip and falls

 - Poor lighting.
 We rely on our eyes for the most simple and menial tasks.
 Poor lighting makes it difficult to see where we’re going, and something as simple as walking can suddenly become dangerous if you hit into a pole or misjudged the stairs, resulting in a fall.